oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

     ![](./images/create-application-item12.png " ")

 ## Task 2: Create Application Process
-This process is needed to refresh the number of items in the Shopping Cart, which will be shown in the navigation bar.
+This process is needed to refresh the number of items in the shopping cart, shown in the navigation bar.

 1. Click **Shared Components**.